Dallas Paralysis Injury Lawyers

 Hire Experienced Representation You Can Trust

-At Aldous \ Walker LLP, our Dallas personal injury lawyers have dedicated their careers to providing injured victims with the passionate and knowledgeable representation they require in their time of need.
+At Aldous \ Walker LLP, our Dallas paralysis lawyers have dedicated their careers to providing injured victims with the passionate and knowledgeable representation they require in their time of need.
 If you were paralyzed because of someone else’s wrongful or negligent actions, you deserve the chance to fight for the compensation you deserve.
-Call us at (214) 307-6307 to speak with one of our lawyers today, or send us the details of your situation through our online form.
+Call us at (214) 307-6307 to speak with one of our attorneys today, or send us the details of your situation through our online form.